ITR Form Selection Master Guide for AY 2026-27

 | Bank statement | Interest, refunds, tax payments, business receipts | Supports other income, refund-bank validation, and cash-flow checks. |

-The safest form-selection method is exclusion first.
-Do not ask only whether ITR-1 or ITR-4 is easy.
-Ask whether any fact excludes the taxpayer from the simpler form.
-Capital gains, foreign assets, business income, carried-forward losses, multiple house properties, director or unlisted-equity facts, and non-resident status can move the return away from the simplest route.
+The safest form-selection method is exclusion-first.
+Rather than asking which form is easiest, ask whether any fact in the taxpayer's profile disqualifies the simpler form.
+Capital gains, foreign assets, business income, carried-forward losses, multiple house properties, director status, unlisted equity holdings, and non-resident status can all push the return away from the simplest route.

-A second edge case is mixed employment and investment activity.
-Many salaried taxpayers sell shares, mutual funds, ESOPs, ₹Us, or crypto during the year.
-Some limited cases may still fit a simplified form depending on current utility support and facts, but losses, foreign assets, multiple schedules, and transaction detail often need ITR-2 or ITR-3 review.
+A second area to watch is mixed employment and investment activity.
+Many salaried taxpayers sold shares, mutual funds, ESOPs, ₹Us, or crypto during FY 2025-26.
+Some limited cases may still fit a simplified form depending on current utility support, but losses to carry forward, item-wise reporting requirements, or income outside the simplified form scope often point toward ITR-2 or ITR-3.

-A third edge case is professional or freelance income.
-Form 16A proves TDS; it does not prove that ITR-4 is always allowed.
-The taxpayer must check activity type, receipts, presumptive-tax eligibility, expenses, GST data, and whether books or audit implications arise.
-When the income is business or profession income and presumptive treatment does not fit, ITR-3 may be safer.
+A third area: professional or freelance income.
+A Form 16A certificate proves that TDS was deducted — it does not establish that ITR-4 is the right form.
+The taxpayer must also consider activity type, total receipts, presumptive-tax eligibility, expense records, GST data, and whether audit implications arise.
+When presumptive treatment is unavailable or inappropriate, ITR-3 is usually the safer landing.

 | Situation | Likely review direction |